brian-campbell/ai-bootcamp-project-1/README.md

 Each Notebook and be executed by clicking on the `Run All` button at the top of each Notebook:
 ![Screenshot 2024-07-18 at 5 14 46 PM](https://github.com/user-attachments/assets/7727ead6-9528-4908-b41c-477717aafb62)

+The final presentation will be presented in PowerPoint.
+The file can be found [here](https://github.com/brian-campbell/ai-bootcamp-project-1/blob/main/Project-1-Presentation.pptx)

 ## Credits
 ### Mike Saunders